 How to Grow and Care for Cyanotis kewensis Teddy Bear Vine

-Teddy Bear Vine (Cyanotis kewensis) performs best in bright, indirect light with some morning sunshine, average warmth, moderate humidity and moderately moist, rich, well-drained, succulents soils and monthly feeding in the growing season.
+Teddy Bear Vine (Cyanotis kewensis) performs best in bright indirect light with some morning sunshine, average warmth, moderate humidity and moderately moist, rich, well-drained succulents soils and monthly feeding in the growing season.

+Let's first get to know some facts about this plant.
 Cyanotis kewensis is one of the popular succulent plants and bears oval-shaped, hairy (velvet-like) leaves with purple undersides and is ideal for a hanging basket or a groundcover.

 Teddy Bear Vine, Cyanotis kewensis, Cyanotis beddomei